stellaep/Create-Table/README.md

 # Create-Table
 Simple python program designed to create a table based on user input.
 Created for a school project.
+Uses tKinter, PIL, and tabulate packages.